marekrei/slink/README.txt

  *
  ***************************************************************************
  *
- *   This is free software and it's distributed under GPL Licence.
+ *   This software is distributed under the GNU Affero General
+ *   Public License version 3.
+It is distributed in the hope that it
+ *   will be useful, but WITHOUT ANY WARRANTY; without even the
+ *   implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR
+ *   PURPOSE.
+The authors are not responsible for how it performs (or doesn't).
+ *   See the GNU Affero General Public License for more details.
  *
- *   Encode Explorer is written in the hopes that it can be useful to people.
- *   It has NO WARRANTY and when you use it, the author is not responsible
- *   for how it works (or doesn't).
+ *   You should have received a copy of the GNU Affero General Public License
+ *   along with this program.
+If not, see <http://www.gnu.org/licenses/>.
  *
  *   The icon images belong to Tango Icon Library
  *   http://tango.freedesktop.org/Tango_Icon_Library